apache/camel/MIGRATION.md

 ### Fallback type converters

 The `@FallbackConverter` annotation has been removed, and you should use `@Converter(fallback = true)` instead.
-Also you can set `@Converter(loader = true)` on the converter class to allow Camel to generate source code for loading type converters in a faster way.
+Also you can set `@Converter(generateLoader = true)` on the converter class to allow Camel to generate source code for loading type converters in a faster way.

 ### Removed JMX APIs for explaining EIPs, components, etc.